Stenotrophomonas Maltophilia in Hospitals & Healthcare Environments

 Expert water safety risk management support

-To find out more about our specialist risk management services including water safety risk assessments, HTM 04-01 training courses, UKAS water testing, and other risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our specialist risk management services including water safety risk assessments, HTM 04-01 training courses, UKAS water testing, and other risk management support services call us today on 0330 223 36 86 or get in touch here … contact us

 For additional information about the bacterium stenotrophomonas maltophilia … here